NRT-Logo"/

 • The course is delivered by our qualified and industry experienced trainer/assessor.

-• Two units of competency are delivered during this course (see above).
+• Two units of competency are delivered during this course.

-• The resources for this course will be delivered via our NBMC learning management system, CANVAS.
-Training to use CANVAS will be provided at the beginning of the course.
-Once access to the course resources is provided, students can either print them and bring them along to class, or access them electronically via their personal laptop.
+• The resources for this course will be delivered via our NBMC online learning management system.
+Students will receive an orientation on how to use the LMS at the beginning of the course.
+Once access to the course resources is provided, students can access them electronically via their personal laptop.
 Students enrolling must have access to the following:

 • A laptop / computer